Describe each of the following as a physical or chemical property... | Channels for Pearson+

 1

-Understand the difference between physical and chemical properties: Physical properties can be observed or measured without changing the substance's identity, while chemical properties describe a substance's ability to undergo a chemical change.
+Identify the nature of the change: Determine if the process involves a change in the chemical identity of the substance or just a change in its state or form.

-Identify the property being described: The statement mentions that chromium is a 'steel-gray solid.'
+Understand the process: Propane gas being compressed into a liquid involves changing its state from gas to liquid.

-Determine if the property involves a change in the substance's identity: The color and state (solid) of chromium are being described without any mention of a change in its chemical composition.
+Consider the definition of physical properties: Physical properties are characteristics that can be observed or measured without changing the substance's chemical identity.

-Recognize that color and state are characteristics that can be observed without altering the substance itself.
+Consider the definition of chemical properties: Chemical properties describe a substance's ability to undergo a specific chemical change.

-Conclude that the description of chromium as a 'steel-gray solid' is a physical property, as it involves observable characteristics without a chemical change.
+Conclude based on definitions: Since compressing propane gas into a liquid does not change its chemical identity, it is a physical property.

 Was this helpful?